The Basics about Bow-Tie

 The Top Level Cyber Threat Clusters (TLCTC) framework, through its elegant Bow-Tie model, brings us back to first principles: understanding what causes what, and how those causes cascade into business consequences.
 This isn't just academic precision—it's the difference between playing cybersecurity whack-a-mole and building truly resilient defenses.

-Part One: The Bow-Tie Model as a Causal Diagram
+Part One: The Cyber Bow-Tie Model as a Causal Diagram

 The Bow-Tie model in TLCTC is fundamentally a causal diagram that maps the flow of cause and effect in cyber incidents.
 A risk event is a deviation from a strategic goal.
 At the IT-strategy level, the goal is "to operate IT systems securely" and the risk event is "the compromise of an IT system" or "loss of control."